SpenceKonde/megaTinyCore/README.md

 #### Removing Optiboot - 2.2.0 and later
 On 2.2.0 and later, whenever code is uploaded via UPDI ("upload" from non-optiboot board definition), whether or not the device has been bootloaded (like on classic AVRs, "upload using programmer" will trash any bootloader present), `BOOTEND` will be set to match what the code was compiled for; with an optiboot board definition selected, this will result in the first 512b of flash being blank (since we erased any bootloader present), `BOOTEND=2` (512b bootloader section, as application expects), and a working sketch.
 With a non-optiboot board definition selected, this will result in `BOOTEND=0`, no gap at the start of the sketch, and a working sketch.

-#### Removing Optiboot - 2.1.5 and earlier
-Like classic AVRs with hardware bootloader support (like the ATmega328p, and all other ATmega parts older than the 4809/4808), and unlike ATtiny parts without such support (those use "virtual boot" to get bootloader functionality) you must do "burn bootloader" with a non-optiboot part selected in order to reprogram the part normally via UPDI.

-#### Background, 2.1.5 and earlier
-Unlike classic AVRs with hardware bootloader support, where not doing "burn bootloader" before switching to uploading via a programmer would work until sketch size reached the very end of the flash (where the chip thinks the bootloader is), on these parts the sketch would fail in strange and bizarre ways if code is compiled with incorrect assumption about the size or presence of a bootloader (`BOOTEND` fuse) - it could be challenging to identify what the cause of the problem was when this happened - you would typically see pieces of behavior that you recognize, but not in an order that made sense.
-The reason for this is that the `BOOTEND` fuse sets the location of the interrupt vectors.
-If the application is started at 0x200, as it would for code compiled for use with Optiboot, but `BOOTEND` is set to 0, the hardware would, when an interrupt fired, jump to the blank section of flash before the application, execution would run along the blank flash until it hit the actual sketch... but it would still think it was in an interrupt, whereas in the inverse scenario, the hardware would jump to the middle of the application code instead of the vector table.
-Both scenarios are (speaking from experience) incredibly confusing when encountered.

-In an effort to prevent these scenarios, starting in 2.2.0, whenever the part is programmed via UPDI (ie, any time except when using the bootloader to upload code), all fuses that are "safe" to set (see above) will be set, including `BOOTEND`.

-### Autoreset circuit
-If using the bootloader with with the UPDI pin set to reset, this is needed for uploading.
-It will reset the chip when serial connection is opened like on typical Arduino boards.
-Do not connect an autoreset circuit to the UPDI pin if it is not set to act as reset, as this will not reset the chip, and will just block UPDI programming.
-If you are using a 2-series part with at least 20 pins, you can use the "alternate reset" option to make PB4 act as a hardware reset (for Optiboot configurations, this is the default); in this case, follow the below instructions, except use PB4 instead of the reset pin throughout the instructions.
-* 1 Small signal diode (specifics aren't important, as long as it's approximately a standard diode)
-* 1 0.1uF Ceramic Capacitor
-* 1 10k Resistor
-* A tinyAVR 0/1-series part with the bootloader installed on it (you can't do UPDI programming once the autoreset circuit is connected the the UPDI/Reset pin, even if that pin hasn't yet been set to act as reset, as the autoreset circuit will interfere with UPDI programming).

-Connect the DTR pin of the serial adapter to one side of a 0.1uF ceramic capacitor.
-Connect the other side of the capacitor to the Reset (formerly UPDI) pin.
-Connect the 10k resistor between Reset and Vcc.
-Connect the diode between Reset and Vcc with the band towards Vcc.

-The breakout boards I sell on Tindie have a pair of pads on the back that can be bridged with solder to reversibly connect the on-board autoreset circuit to the UPDI/Reset pin.
-If you buy a breakout board from me which has the autoreset circuit, but which is not bootloaded, these pads will not have been connected - use a UPDI programmer to put the bootloader on it with your desired settings, then bridge the pads on the back to connect the auto-reset circuit.
-If you buy a breakout board from me with Optiboot preloaded, it will come set for 20/10/5MHz, BOD set to "sampled" mode with a threshold of 3.7v (for 5v boards) or 2.6v (for 3.3v boards) or disabled entirely (for no-regulator boards), and if you ordered a board with the autoreset circuit, the UPDI pin will be set to work as reset (if you need different settings, please mention this when ordering - boards with optiboot preloaded are bootloaded only when the order is packed, so I can use whatever settings you specify).

-Note that, if you have UPDI programming enabled, and desire the convenience of autoresetting to enter serial bootloader to upload sketches, or resetting the chip when entering the serial monitor, you can use the technique described near the top of the readme (under the section about there not being a dedicated reset pin) to make an ersatz reset pin that does a software reset when held low - this will enter the bootloader, so if your sketches set up an ersatz reset pin, you can use that to get into the bootloader (this isn't foolproof, because if your sketch chokes before it properly sets up the interrupt, or you choked and forgot to include the ersatz reset code in the last sketch you uploaded - but in this case you can enter bootloader by power cycling as described above).
-The autoreset circuit works the same way - just connect the parts as described above, only using your ersatz reset pin instead of the UPDI/Reset pin.

 #### A few caveats
 * The bootloader is at the beginning of memory, rather than at the end (where it was on older chips).
 Thus, the start of the application code must be 512b after the start of the memory - this is handled by the core, but you cannot upload a .hex file compiled with a non-optiboot board definition to an optiboot board definition and vice versa.
 * **If you have set the UPDI/Reset pin to act as a reset pin, you can no longer program the part via UPDI** without using an HV programmer to reset the pin to act as UPDI.